zcdziura/pirate/README.md

 Synopsis
 --------

 Most programs that provide a command-line interface use a special-purpose library to make the process easier, such as the GNU Project's `getopt` library.
-The Rust team provides their own alternative, `getoptions`, which deserves an award for the Most Originally Named Project Ever.
+The Rust team provides their own alternative, `getopts`, which deserves an award for the Most Originally Named Project Ever.

-In all seriousness, `getoptions` is a fantastic library that gives the developers all of the power necessary to create and interface with command-line arguments.
-However, with all that power comes complexity. `getoptions` -- while straight forward to use -- is verbose.
+In all seriousness, `getopts` is a fantastic library that gives the developers all of the power necessary to create and interface with command-line arguments.
+However, with all that power comes complexity. `getopts` -- while straight forward to use -- is verbose.
 The developer has to call different functions repeatedly in order to add different command-line options to their programs.
 While the only victim here is the developer's wrists due to carpal tunnel, I felt that there was a better way to do things.

-Enter Pirate (which should totally usurp `getoptions` for the award of Most Originally Named Project Ever).
+Enter Pirate (which should totally usurp `getopts` for the award of Most Originally Named Project Ever).

 Installation
 ------------